emma2tu/EHR-Antibiotics-Ranking/README.md

 ## AI Tool Use Disclosure

-AI tools were used to support code development, debugging, interpretation, and writing organization.
-ChatGPT and Claude Code helped with pipeline design, troubleshooting Python scripts, interpreting output files, and drafting explanations of methods and results.

-All analyses were run using project Python scripts, and all final results were reviewed by the author.
+ChatGPT and Claude Code were used to support code development, debugging, and writing organization.
+All final results were reviewed by the authors.

 ---